The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 And in its very first page…

 From the aforementioned statements and the panel above, it’s easy to conclude that if Peter Parker’s greatest tragedy originated from a street-level act of violence, his motivation to unleash his guilt could only be aimed back at the same arena.
 In simple terms, Spider-Man fights crime.
 So it’s conceivable that soon enough, antagonist forces would escalate to his level, and not stray from it.
-That was the rule until the comic above was published, and Steve Ditko was still building the Spider-Man template into which many comic book professionals and historians today regard as the character’s Bible.
+That was the rule until the comic above was published, and Steve Ditko was still building the Spider-Man template which many comic book professionals and historians today regard as the character’s Bible.

-It’s important to stress the fact that, before the second coming of the superhero mythology in comic book history – The Marvel Age of Comics -, Steve Ditko had already established himself as a high caliber comic book artist, due to his ability to masterfully convey graphic horror, science fiction, suspense, western and even romance.
+It’s important to stress the fact that, before the second coming of the superhero mythology in comic book history – The Marvel Age of Comics -, Steve Ditko had already established himself as a high-caliber comic book artist, due to his ability to masterfully convey graphic horror, science fiction, suspense, western and even romance.
 The craft, style, camerawork, pace, characterization, and panoramic movement from some panels are crudely flawless, and they still hold to today’s standards.
 Few comic book creators in the medium’s history have expanded its potential like him.
 His prolific work has been published in The Steve Ditko Archives (Fantagraphics) – mandatory reading for any Spider-reader who wish to experience this creator’s mindscape.

 Imagine (yourself as) a reader back then, already accustomed to stories featuring Spidey fighting crime and super-villains, and caught off guard with a story in which the least expected person to enter the realm of magic and supernatural becomes its very protagonist.